groundhoggwp/groundhogg/README.txt

 ## 💡 Made by people who know CRM & Marketing Automation!

-Our team is based in Toronto, Canada!
-We've been helping small businesses implement CRM and Marketing Automation since 2014 working with tools like Infusionsoft, ActiveCampaign and HubSpot.
+Our team is based in Niagara Falls, Canada!
+We've been helping small businesses implement CRM and Marketing Automation since 2014 working with tools like Keap, ActiveCampaign, and HubSpot.

 After some time, it became apparent that there was a desperate need in the WordPress ecosystem for a capable CRM and Marketing Automation tool for WordPress site owners.